Sun Sentinel: Overview

 For many years, the Sun Sentinel targeted Broward County and provided only limited news coverage in Palm Beach County.
-However, in the late 1990s it expanded its coverage to all of South Florida, including Miami-Dade and Palm Beach counties.
-In Miami, The Miami Herald is its primary competition, while in the Palm Beach County, The Palm Beach Post is the chief competition.
+However, in the late 1990s, it expanded its coverage to all of South Florida, including Miami-Dade and Palm Beach counties.
+In Miami, The Miami Herald is its primary competition, while in Palm Beach County, The Palm Beach Post is the chief competition.